 IT IS FURTHER ORDERED that judicial employees currently holding elective office, who would be ineligible to hold that office under this Code or the Code of Judicial Conduct, may complete their current terms of office.

-IT IS FURTHER ORDERED that this order replace Administrative Order No. 96-27, entered on July 3, 1996, in order to attach and incorporate the approved Code of Conduct for Judicial Employees.
+IT IS FURTHER ORDERED that this order replace Administrative Order No. 96-33 entered on July 22, 1996.

-Dated this 22nd day of July, 1996.
+Dated this 20th day of August , 1997.